Skip to content

 VVO Finance Listed by everest Ransomware Group

-On May 28, 2026, the Everest ransomware group added VVO Finance to its public leak site, confirming that internal files had been exfiltrated from the company during a ransomware attack.
+On May 28, 2026, the Everest ransomware group added VVO Finance to its public leak site, claiming that internal files had been exfiltrated from the company during a ransomware attack.
 The listing immediately placed the personal and financial information of an unknown number of VVO Finance customers and employees at risk of exposure.

 Public reporting on the Everest leak site indicates that attackers gained access to VVO Finance’s systems, encrypted data, and then exfiltrated internal files before publishing a sample on their onion site.
 The exact volume of records and the specific types of data remain unconfirmed by the company, but ransomware incidents of this nature routinely involve customer names, addresses, dates of birth, Social Security numbers, financial account details, and internal correspondence.
 No deadline for payment has been publicly stated in the listing, though Everest typically issues extortion demands within days of posting a victim.